-I’ll be the first person in the world to admit that I am not a morning person.
+I’ll be the first person in the world to admit that I’ve not always been a morning person.
 It’s been a struggle my entire life.
 Right up until the time I graduated high school, my mom would practically have to drag me out of bed in the morning.
 In college, I learned after my freshman year not to schedule classes at 8 am, because I would frequently talk myself into sleeping through them.
-Even now, it’s embarrassingly difficult for me to get up in the morning.
-And I have a real job to get to!
-More often than not I turn my alarm off without even really waking up, then wake up 15 minutes to Dave’s alarm (or Dave telling me to get up).
-I’m constantly trying to improve my morning routine with minor (or major) changes.
-Here are some changes I’ve made (and that others can make) for how to make mornings easier for you too!
+It wasn’t until relatively recently that I started really motivating myself to get up early and make my mornings more productive and more enjoyable.
+I want to share some of the tips I used with you for how to make mornings easier (even when you aren’t a morning person).

 Get Enough Sleep